qiuzhongwei-USTB/pytorch_Realtime_Multi-Person_Pose_Estimation/README.md

 Please cite the paper in your publications if it helps your research:

     @INPROCEEDINGS{8486591,
-    author={H. Wang and W. P. An and X. Wang and L. Fang and J. Yuan}, booktitle={2018 IEEE International Conference on Multimedia and Expo (ICME)}, title={Magnify-Net for Multi-Person 2D Pose Estimation},
+    author={Haoqian Wang and Wang Peng An and X. Wang and L. Fang and J. Yuan}, booktitle={2018 IEEE International Conference on Multimedia and Expo (ICME)}, title={Magnify-Net for Multi-Person 2D Pose Estimation},
     year={2018},